-6. Works interruption
+6. Work interruption

-When concreting is interrupted temporarily, the concrete, after it is firm enough, will be considered as if there was resumption joint.
+When concreting is interrupted temporarily, the concrete, after it is firm enough, will be considered as if there was a resumption joint.
 The steel structures and casings will be cleaned and freed of any mortar.

-7. Concretes cleaning
+7. Concrete cleaning